 Section 3.4 ELECTION AND TERMS.

-Aldermen shall be elected to terms of three (3) years in duration.
+Aldermen shall be elected to a term of four (4) years in duration.
 The terms of the two (2) Aldermen representing each ward shall be staggered.

-An alderman shall be limited to three (3) successive, full three (3) year terms, not including time served to complete an unexpired term.
-Such person cannot serve again as alderman in that ward for three (3) years.
+An alderman shall be limited to hold office for three (3) successive terms, not including time served to complete an unexpired term and notwithstanding the alderman’s resignation, recall, or removal during their term.
+Such person shall not be eligible to serve again as alderman until at least one (1) general municipal election has passed since their last term.